Beaches & Coast

 The trick is to skip the South Beach party strip and stay in Mid-Beach or Surfside, where the beach is calm and the streets are residential.

-Top kid-friendly things to do in Miami Beach
+Best things to do in Miami Beach with kids

 • Frost Science Museum